Mih-Nig-Afe/SocialVision-Facial-Recognition-Search/README.md

 - **Detection/Embedding**: `FaceRecognitionEngine` first attempts DeepFace (Facenet512) and, based on config, also runs dlib encoders.
 Embeddings are normalized, bundled, and tagged per backend (`{"deepface": [...], "dlib": [...]}`).
 - **Storage/Search**: `FaceDatabase` stores both the bundle and a primary embedding for backward compatibility, computes weighted cosine similarities, and maintains username centroids for quick identity queries.
+- **Self-Training Loop**: `SearchEngine` serializes the embeddings from every detected face during a search.
+If the top match surpasses the similarity threshold, `_auto_enrich_identity` writes the new bundle back to the matched username with provenance metadata, effectively “training” that profile using real-world query photos and expanding dimensions such as total embeddings, last-added face ID, and similarity history.
 - **Presentation / Ops**: Streamlit orchestrates searches and enrichment, while Docker provides an isolated runtime with cached pip layers and pre-fetched DeepFace weights.

 ---